‘Bring your own booze!’ Another party at 10 Downing Street during U.K. lockdown revealed.

-Now, ITV News reports it has a copy of an email invite for a second garden party, this one on May 20, 2020, from Johnson’s private secretary, Martin Reynolds, to more than 100 staff members at Downing Street, which, like the White House, serves as both office and residence for the country’s leader.
+Now ITV News reports that it has a copy of an email invitation for a second garden party, this one on May 20, 2020, from Johnson’s private secretary, Martin Reynolds, to more than 100 staff members at Downing Street.
+The location, like the White House, serves as both office and residence for the country’s leader.

 “Hi all, after what has been an incredibly busy period it would be nice to make the most of the lovely weather and have some socially distanced drinks in the No 10 garden this evening,” the email reads.
 “Please join us from 6pm and bring your own booze!”